tobua/react-native-cols/README.md

 ## Running the Example App

-To create a fresh React Native app with the example seen in the screenshot on top clone this repository and run the following.
+The example app shown on top is found in the repository.
+Run it by cloning this repository and then executing the following commands inside the main directory.

 ```
 npm install